Coimbatore District (Madras Presidency): History

 Coimbatore was a part of the ancient Chera kingdom during the Sangam Age.
 After the Chera kingdom fell, the region was ruled by the Western Gangas and the Hoysalas.
 Coimbatore came under Muslim rule in the 13th century AD and was a province of the Vijayanagar Empire.
 After the fall of the Vijayanagar Empire, Coimbatore was ruled by the Madurai Nayaks till 17th century.
 A series of wars between the Kingdoms of Kingdom of Mysore of Madurai Nayak dynasty resulted in the region coming under the control of Mysore kings till the defeat of Tipu Sultan in the Third Mysore War in 1792, Coimbatore became a part of British India.

 The district was founded in 1805.
 In 1868 Nilgiri District was segregated.
 The Avinashi taluk was formed when Karur was separated from the district and merged with Trichinopoly District.
 In 1927 and 1929 other readjustments were made.
 In 1956 the Kollegal taluk was transferred to Mysore State.
-In 1975 and 1979 some subtaluks were promoted to taluks, including Satyamangalam, Perundurai and Mettupalayam, so that Coimbatore district ended up with 12 taluks, but before the end of 1979 the six taluks of Bhavani, Gopichettipalaiyam, Satyamangalam, Erode, Perundurai and Dharapuram, were segregated to form Erode district.
+In 1975 and 1979 some sub-taluks were promoted to taluks, including Satyamangalam, Perundurai and Mettupalayam, so that Coimbatore district ended up with 12 taluks, but before the end of 1979 the six taluks of Bhavani, Gopichettipalaiyam, Satyamangalam, Erode, Perundurai and Dharapuram, were segregated to form Erode district.
 The remaining six taluks became nine after two new ones were established and a further one was bifurcated.